Dunckley History, Family Crest & Coats of Arms

 Early Origins of the Dunckley family

 The surname Dunckley was first found in Lancashire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Dunckley family

-Another 295 words (21 lines of text) are included under the topic Early Dunckley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dunckley research.
+Another 68 words (5 lines of text) are included under the topic Early Dunckley History in all our PDF Extended History products and printed products wherever possible.

 Dunckley Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Dunckley include Dunkley, Dunkerly, Dunkleigh, Dunklee, Dunkersley, Dunkerley and many more.

 Early Notables of the Dunckley family (pre 1700)